David Ha'ivri: Confusion

-Some articles have confused David Ha'ivri with another Kahanist also named David Axelrod who is said to be the great-grandson of Leon Trosky.
-Note that these are two different people.
+Some articles have confused David Ha'ivri with another Kahanist also named David Axelrod, said to be the great-grandson of Leon Trotsky (note that these are two different people).

 Documentary films

 David Ha'ivri has been featured in a number of documentary films dealing with issues that he is involved in.
 Canadian producer Igal Hecht's film 35 Acres explores the issue of the Temple Mount the most contentious piece of real estate on the face of the Earth.
 Holy for both Jews and Muslims the Temple Mount, is one of the most volatile areas in Jerusalem.
 Many say that those who control it, control the entire land.
 This film shows both Palestinians and Israelis whose entire lives revolve around that area.
 Ha'ivri has been involved in the Jewish side of this story for over 25 years.
 Ha'ivri has also been interviewed by major media outlets BBC, CNN, Al-Jazeera and others.